-First, the nature and extent of OCC's interest is representing the residential customers of AES Ohio in this case involving charges to consumers for energy efficiency and program profits.
-This interest is different than that of any other party and especially different than that of the utility whose advocacy includes the financial interest of stockholders.
+First, the nature and extent of OCC's interest is representing the residential customers of AES involving proposed charges for AES's infrastructure investments.
+This interest is different than that of any other party and especially different than that of the utility, whose advocacy includes the financial interest of stockholders.

-Second, OCC's advocacy for residential customers will include, among other things, advancing the position that customers' rates must be just and reasonable.
+Second, OCC's advocacy for residential customers will include, among other things, advancing the position that rates should be no more than what is reasonable and lawful under Ohio law, for service that is adequate under Ohio law.
 OCC's position is therefore directly related to the merits of this case, which is pending before the PUCO, the authority with regulatory control of public utilities' rates and service quality in Ohio.